The Way

 At that moment, I knew that I was exactly where I was supposed to be.

-I spoke my truth.
-I taught from my heart.
-I witnessed the inclusion and the acceptance.
-I witnessed the willingness and the courage.
-I witnessed the love.
+I spoke my truth and I taught from my heart.
+There was inclusion and pure acceptance.
+I got to see huge willingness and courage.

 I closed the class in complete wonder for what just occurred and with a reading of how it began.
-I closed the class in deep gratitude for the faith people have in me, for the support from others and for the opportunity.
+There was deep gratitude for the faith people had in me.
+Also for the support from others and for the opportunity.

 Seeking Yoga Teachers